 At 4:30 am, I heard footsteps and the door opening and closing.
 I was alone again.
 It was my apartment, my privacy, yet I hadn’t had the courage to open the door.

 A few nights later, I again heard the sound of metal on metal as a key slipped into place.
 Someone was crossing the living room, but I waited a few seconds, then opened the door.
 Light from the street filtered in through the unshaded windows.
 I looked along the wall to where the kitchen and dining room were to the left.
 Old, frail Ms. Creeps was turning the corner.

-I stepped out, keeping along the wall.
+I stepped out and moved along the wall.
 I had my shaving mirror and held it up.
 Ms. Creeps was with a man.
-They were caught up in a passionate kiss, and there was a bed in the center of the room which they fell onto and continued their lovemaking.
+They were caught up in a passionate kiss, and there was a bed in the center of the room onto which they fell and continued their lovemaking.

 Ms. Creeps sat up and turned.
 I nearly dropped the mirror.
-The old hag had become the most beautiful woman I’d ever seen.
-Her hair was the shiny black of onyx, teeth the white of oriental pearl.
+The old hag had transformed into the most beautiful woman I’d ever seen, hair the shiny black of onyx, teeth the white of oriental pearl.
 She was young, healthy and looking directly into my mirror.
-Before I pulled back, she raised a hand, gesturing to me to come to her.
+Before I pulled back, she raised a hand and gestured to me to come to her.
 I fled to the safety of my bedroom.

 Two nights later, she returned, but this time she opened my bedroom door and came to stand beside my bed.
 She was even more beautiful than I remembered.

 “Roger was my lover years ago when he lived in this apartment, and I would come to him often.
 He died of a heart attack at a very young age.